griffda/PROCESS-/README.md

 to merge your branch with the develop branch.

 - Make sure you have committed all of your changes to your local branch.
-- Update your local repo with `git pull --rebase`
+- Update your local repo with `git pull`
 - Checkout the development branch `git checkout develop`
-- Check remote repo again `git pull --rebase`
+- Check remote repo again `git pull`
 - Checkout your new branch `git checkout my_branch_name`
 - Merge develop into your branch `git merge develop`
 - If there are conflicts check the files listed for the following: